James-Yu/LaTeX-Workshop/docs/security-hardening.md

 Mitigation:

-The secure build removes or disables texdoc, word count, math preview panel, external formatter integration, auto-lint execution, and other convenience features that invoke additional tooling or UI subsystems.
+The secure build removes or disables texdoc, word count, math preview panel, auto-lint execution, and other convenience features that invoke additional tooling or UI subsystems.
+Remaining formatter and linter executable overrides are no longer silently taken from workspace settings; they require an explicit confirmation prompt before execution.

 ### 5. Removed `vsls`-specific handling and legacy compatibility paths